-THE CURRENT debate in the international labour movement over differing conceptions of socialist democracy and the dictatorship of the proletariat is the most deep-going since the years following the Russian revolution of October 1917.
-It is a product of the growth of workers' struggles in the capitalist countries since 1968 and of the anti-imperialist struggles, of the parallel crisis of capitalism and the rule of the bureaucratic castes over the bureaucratised workers states.
-It is likewise a product of the awareness, inside the international working class, of Stalinism and of bureaucracy in general.
+The current debate in the international labour movement over differing conceptions of socialist democracy and the dictatorship of the proletariat is the most deepgoing since the years following the Russian revolution of October 1917.
+It is a product of the impetuous growth of workers struggles in the capitalist countries and their more radical goals and forms of organization, of the combined crisis of capitalism and the rule of the bureaucratic castes over the bureaucratic political revolution.
+It is likewise a product of the deepening awareness, inside the international working class, of the real nature of Stalinism and of bureaucracy in general.
 All these factors take the debate out of the realm of more or less academic polemics into the field of practical politics.
-A clear position on this question is required to advance the socialist revolution in the capitalist countries and the political revolution in the bureaucratised workers states.
+A clear position on this question is required to advance the revolutionary processes in the world today in a practical sense.
 It is therefore necessary for the Fourth International to state its programmatic positions on this subject.

-I. What is the dictatorship of the proletariat?
+1. What is the Dictatorship of the Proletariat?